MiSalah/MiSalah/README.md

 - 👋 Hi, I’m @MiSalah (Salaheddine EL BAIDOURY)
-- 👀 I’m interested in Cloud Computing, DevOps Approach, Business Intelligence, and AI.
+- 👀 I’m interested in Cloud Computing, DevOps Approach, BIG DATA, Business Intelligence, and AI.
 - 🌱 I’m currently learning as much as possible
 - 💞️ I’m looking to collaborate on IT Projects
 - 📫 How to reach me : https://www.linkedin.com/in/salaheddine-el-baidoury/